 1991 American Gold Eagle

-The 1991 Proof Gold Eagle coins were produced for coin collectors.
-The US Mint offered each proof coin as an individual option or as part of a complete 4 Coin Proof Set.
-Mintages for the proof coins basically began to stabilize.
-The early years of the series were marked by heavy pent up demand, which had finally begun to subside to core demand with fluctuations based on the changing price of gold.
+Following with tradition, the U.S. Mint produced the 1991 Proof Gold Eagle (Buy on eBay) coins for collectors.
+The U.S. Mint offered each proof coin as an individual option or as part of a complete 4 Coin Proof Set.
+By this year, mintages for the proof coins had begun to stabilize.
+The early years of the series were marked by heavy pent up demand, which had finally subsided to core demand with fluctuations based on the changing price of gold.

 During 1991, the price of gold spiked above the $400 per ounce level in January, only to spent the rest of the year languishing in the $350-$370 range.
 The cumulative average price of gold for 1991 was $362.11 per ounce.